imAcedia/unity-acedia-collection/README.md

 # unity-acedia-collection
-A random collection of scripts and tools made by imAcedia.
+A random collection of scripts and tools made by A&.